 Apollo vs ZoomInfo vs Artisan AI Prospecting Automation Comparison 2026

-Apollo wins for budget-conscious SMBs at $49/user/month, Artisan for hands-off AI BDR at $2,000+/month, ZoomInfo for enterprise intent data.
-Real pricing, G2 ratings, and failure modes compared.
+Apollo is the stronger fit for budget-conscious SMBs at $49/seat/month, Artisan for hands-off AI BDR at $2,000+/month, ZoomInfo for enterprise intent data.

-Apollo.io wins for most consultants and boutique agencies seeking AI prospecting automation in 2026.
-It delivers transparent pricing starting at $49/user/month (annual contract), built-in AI sequencing, and a modern interface that requires minimal training.
-Artisan's fully managed AI BDR wins for teams with $24,000+/year budgets seeking hands-off execution, while ZoomInfo leads enterprise buyers needing large-scale contact database (vendor claims vary — verify current figures)s with intent signals.
+Apollo.io is the stronger fit for most consultants and boutique agencies seeking AI prospecting automation in 2026.
+It delivers transparent pricing starting at $49/seat/month on annual billing (annual contract), built-in AI sequencing, and a modern interface that requires minimal training.
+Artisan's fully managed AI BDR is the stronger fit for teams with $24,000+/year budgets seeking hands-off execution, while ZoomInfo leads enterprise buyers needing large-scale contact database (vendor claims vary — verify current figures) with intent signals.
 The choice hinges on budget reality and control preference: build-it-yourself affordability (Apollo), managed autonomy (Artisan), or enterprise-grade intelligence (ZoomInfo).

 What's the Total Monthly Cost for a 3-Person Sales Team?

-Apollo.io costs $237-$447/month for three users ($79-$149 per user on annual contracts), with no seat minimums until the Organization tier.
-Artisan requires contacting sales with typical quotes around $250-$600/month (Intern to Employee tier) regardless of seat count.
+Apollo.io costs $147–$237/month for three users ($49–$79 per seat on annual contracts), with no seat minimums until the Organization tier.
+Artisan requires contacting sales with typical quotes around $250–$600/month (Intern to Employee tier) regardless of seat count.
 ZoomInfo also operates on quote-based pricing with no public tiers, typically requiring annual enterprise contracts.

 The pricing transparency advantage matters beyond the sticker price.
 Apollo allows monthly billing and self-serve signup, enabling agencies to test workflows before annual commitment.
 Artisan and ZoomInfo both gate pricing behind sales conversations, adding 1-2 weeks to evaluation cycles.

-Artisan's quote-based model typically starts around $3,000/year (Intern annual) (Intern annual) according to G2 reviews, which translates to roughly $250/month (Intern tier).
-This positions it as a managed service replacement for a junior SDR rather than a software tool, explaining the 10-40x cost premium over Apollo's per-seat pricing.
+Artisan's quote-based model typically starts around $3,000/year (Intern, billed annually) according to third-party estimates, which translates to roughly $250/month (Intern tier).
+This positions it as a managed service replacement for a junior SDR rather than a software tool, explaining the 10-40x cost premium over Apollo's pricing.

 How Do User Ratings and Satisfaction Compare?

-Apollo.io holds a G2 rating of 4.7/5 from 9,344 reviews and Capterra 4.5/5 from 381 reviews, demonstrating broad satisfaction across a large user base.
-Artisan shows a polarized G2 rating of 3.9/5 from just 22 reviews, with 72% five-star ratings but 13% one-star, indicating it works exceptionally well for some buyers and fails completely for others.
+Apollo.io holds a G2 rating of 4.7/5 (9,344 reviews) and Capterra 4.5/5 (381 reviews) as of April 2026, demonstrating broad satisfaction across a large user base.
+Artisan shows a polarized G2 rating of 3.9/5 from just 22 reviews, with 72% five-star ratings but 13% one-star, indicating it works exceptionally well for some buyers and underperforms for others.
 ZoomInfo ratings were not verified for this comparison.

 The review distribution tells a critical story.
 Apollo's 9,344 reviews represent statistical significance — the 4.7/5 rating reflects consistent performance across diverse use cases.
 The platform earns particular praise for its clean, logical interface and high ease-of-use rating of 9.1/10 on G2, superior to competitors.
 Users cite the modern interface and intuitive workflow as key differentiators.